Pepperdine University School of Law's Fourteenth Annual Wm. Matthew Byrne, Jr. Judicial Clerkship Institute March 13 - 14, 2014

 William Henderson ("Bill") is a Professor of Law at the Indiana University Maurer School of Law, where he teaches courses on the legal profession, business law, and law firm economics.
-His research, which focuses on the empirical analysis of the legal profession and legal education, has been published in leading law journals and leading publications for practicing lawyers, including The American Lawyer, The ABA Journal, and The National Law Journal.
+His research focusing on the empirical analysis of the legal profession and legal education has been published in leading publications including The American Lawyer, The ABA Journal, and The National Law Journal.

 Based on his analysis of the structural changes occurring in the legal profession, Professor Henderson was recently included on the National Law Journal's list of The 100 Most Influential Lawyers in America.
 In 2012, he was named among the Top 5 Most Influential People in Legal Education by The National Jurist magazine.